 Find out more about the buyer’sFind out more about the buyer’s

-Knowledge is power, and knowing just a little bit about the interested buyers can give you an edge in negotiations.
+Knowledge is power, and knowing just a little about interested buyers can give you an edge in negotiations.
 If it’s a first-time buyer, throwing in some extras such as furniture or custom lighting fixtures could help sweeten the deal.
-Depending on their needs and interests, it may not even be money they’re looking for.
-If they have children, they may be in a hurry to close before the school session starts; if so, offer to get them settled in time.
+Depending on their needs and interests, it may not even be the money they’re looking for.
+If they have children, they may hurry to close before the school session starts; if so, offer to get them settled in time.

 Get a home inspection done.Get a home inspection done.

 A home inspection contingency should already be part of any deal sheet.
 You are getting a home inspection done beforehand before the listing can be a significant selling point.
 If you find any issues, have them cleared up, and you’ll have removed a potential roadblock to negotiations and attract buyers who want a smooth sale.

 Offer to cover the closing costs.Offer to cover the closing costs.

+When setting your price, be very careful about not overpricing, no matter how tempting it may be.
 Just because it’s a buyer’s market doesn’t mean they hold all the cards.
-If they don’t have the full amount to cover the expenses, offer to pay some of the closing costs.
-Better than reducing the price as it gives the buyer a large chunk of money upfront rather than a tiny reduction in mortgage payments over 30 years.
-When setting your price to be very careful about not overpricing, no matter how tempting it may be.
+If they don’t have the full amount to cover the expenses, offer to pay some closing costs.
+It is better than reducing the price as it gives the buyer a large chunk of money upfront rather than a tiny reduction in mortgage payments over 30 years.

 A listing price above your home’s fair value will only drive buyers towards your competitors.
 Have your seller’s agent conduct a comparative market analysis to find the right amount.
 The agent should not just use old comps based on the past 12 months but also factor in real-time current inventory levels, pricing, and trends.